ribault/bootstrap-2d-Python/README.md

 ## Purpose

 This code was written for the articles
-* "Liouville theory with a central charge less than one",
+* "Liouville theory with a central charge less than one", by S. Ribault and R. Santachiara,
-* "A conformal bootstrap approach to critical percolation in two dimensions",
+* "A conformal bootstrap approach to critical percolation in two dimensions", by M. Picco, S. Ribault and R. Santachiara,
-* "Liouville field theory and log-correlated Random Energy Models",
+* "Liouville field theory and log-correlated Random Energy Models", by X. Cao, P. Le Doussal, A. Rosso and R. Santachiara,
-* "The analytic bootstrap equations of non-diagonal two-dimensional CFT".
+* "The analytic bootstrap equations of non-diagonal two-dimensional CFT", by S. Migliaccio and S. Ribault.

 It can be used for computing correlation functions and checking crossing symmetry in two-dimensional conformal field theories such as Liouville theory, (generalized) minimal models, and the Potts model.